• Skip to primary navigation

 Instructions

 • In a medium bowl, whisk together flour, baking soda, salt and cinnamon.
-Set aside.
+Set aside for later.

-• Combine the egg with 1 tablespoon water and whisk lightly.
+• Combine egg with 1 tablespoon water and whisk lightly.
+Set aside for later.

-• Using a stand mixer with the paddle attachment, begin creaming the vegetable shorting, granulated sugar and brown sugar until light and fluffy (2 - 3 minutes on medium speed).
+• Using a stand mixer with the paddle attachment, begin mixing vegetable shorting, granulated sugar and brown sugar until light and fluffy (2 - 3 minutes on medium speed).
 Scrape the bowl as needed.
+Note - a hand mixer may also be used

-• Add the flour mixture and mix on low speed until combined.
+• Add flour mixture and mix on low speed until combined.
+Take care to not overmix which can lead to a tough cookie.

 • Using a small cookie scoop (approximately 1 ½ tablespoons per cookie) form balls of cookie dough and roll in granulated sugar.